THookz/SnipSwap/README.md

 Mission:
 Our mission is to empower users with a decentralized platform that prioritizes privacy, security, and interoperability.
 By integrating cutting-edge privacy technologies and cross-chain capabilities, SnipSwap aims to become the go-to DEX for private, trustless token swaps.

+Vision:
+SnipSwap is committed to redefining decentralized trading by prioritizing privacy, security, and interoperability.
+We invite users to join us on this journey and experience the future of private DeFi